Living Witness

 "Living Witness" is the 91st episode of the science fiction television series Star Trek: Voyager, the 23rd episode of the fourth season.
 This episode takes place in 3100s, when an AI program called The Doctor (played by Robert Picardo) is re-activated by aliens.

 The events from Voyager's time in the Delta Quadrant, in the 2370s, are viewed through the eyes of history as museum spectators observe recreations of the past, nearly 700 years after the initial events.
 A backup of the Doctor's program is found and reactivated, allowing him to set the record straight.
 The episode deals with the topic of historical revisionism and is considered by critics as one of Voyager's best episodes.

 This episode was directed by Tim Russ, who also plays Tuvok on the series.

 Setting

-The episode is partly a review of events in 2374, partly the experiences of a copy of the Doctor’s hologram program in the year 3074, and partly a review of these two time periods by historians in an unspecified more distant future.
+The episode largely takes place inside a museum on a planet in the Delta Quadrant in the 31st Century.
+The events of 2374, concurrent with the rest of the series, are depicted through holographic recreations created by the museum’s curator and a salvaged copy of Voyager’s holographic doctor.
+These events are eventually revealed to be themselves a holographic reconstruction by the planet’s historians in the further future.